-Splash Mountain is a half-mile ride with five drops ending in a final, 52-foot, 45-degree, 40-mile-per-hour plunge.
+Splash Mountain is Disneyland's water ride: a half-mile trip with five drops ending in a final, 52-foot-tall, 45-degree, 40-mile-per-hour plunge.
 It was inspired by the 1946 animated film called "Song of the South," which was based on the Uncle Remus tales that go back to the late 1800s.

 The ride follows Brer Rabbit, who leaves the briar patch to find his laughing place.
 Pursued by Brer Fox and Brer Bear, he outsmarts them for a while but is caught and put in Brer Fox's cave atop 87-foot-tall Chickapin Hill.
 From there, a sharp drop ends the ride and the Splash Mountain story.

 - Location: Splash Mountain is in Critter Country.

 - Restrictions: 40 inches (102 cm).
 Regardless of height, children under age seven years must be accompanied by a person age 14 years or older.

 - Ride Time: 11 minutes

 - Recommended for: Families with kids tall enough to ride.
 Adults who don't mind getting wet.

 - Fun Factor: The ride is slow at the beginning, but exciting at the end when you plunge downward.
 Splash Mountain is one of the best rides at Disneyland.
 Here's the rest of the list.